-On October 15 Ancillary Retail hosted a webinar titled “Driving Income Through Specialty Leasing and Ancillary Revenue.”
+On October 15 Ancillary Retail hosted a webinar titled “.”
 Webinar panelists shared how important it is to quickly shift strategy, not just in relation to COVID-19, but everywhere that customers and retailers are already adapting to omnichannel shopping.

 Events and marketing efforts are being streamlined to go virtual while also supporting those customers who are still comfortable visiting brick-and-mortar stores.
 Cynthia Czech shared details about Pacific Retail Capital Partners’ successful rollout of CosmeCon 2020 that included boxes for attendees to use during online classes and events with makeup artists and influencers.
 At another center, a parking-lot fundraiser for a local food bank came flush with opportunities for sponsorships.

 Outdoor spaces and creative approaches are key, as seen in the number of landlords hosting events, concerts and drive-in movies in parking lots.
 These events come with income-earning opportunities while driving sales for onsite tenants and, perhaps most importantly, making emotional connections with customers in communities, ensuring return business.

 Landlords and developers are being asked to do more for their tenants as well, including offering storage space to tenants who need more room for customers to spread out.
 They are also working hard on making the terms simple and easy to attract digital-first brands.
 Once set up in the center or mall, these DTC names are seeing for themselves the power of a physical store.